collective/collective.contentsections/README.md

 - new image sizes
 - a new default page name *index*
 - LeadImage on *File* and *Link* content types
-- hiding *contentleadimage* viewlet: content LeadImage is used only on listing/collection/parent views
 - a profile to simplify TinyMCE interface

 Installation